mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 I was indeed using SQLite via cgo.
 PicoShare uses [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3), the most popular SQLite library for Go.

-And it makes sense that this prevents Go from showing accurate performance metrics.
+And it makes sense that using cgo prevents Go from showing accurate performance metrics.
 If you're using Go to call external C code, Go can't track resources in the external code.

 To work around this, I tried using [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite), a pure Go implementation of SQLite.
 For whatever reason, I couldn't see resource leaks with all Go code either.

 ### Fly has a crazy fast disk performance

-At one point, commenters on Twitter suggested that I might be exhausting RAM if I'm trying to write to write to the cloud VM's disk faster than it can process the data, so everything was getting queued in RAM.
+At one point, commenters on Twitter suggested that I might be exhausting RAM with disk writes.
+If PicoShare was writing to the Fly VM's disk faster than the disk could write the data to physical media, the data would get queued in RAM.

-To test this theory, I used the `fio` utility, which I'd never used before.
+To test this theory, I used the `fio` disk benchmarking utility, which I'd never used before.
 I thought I was using the tool wrong, because it reported write speeds of 3353 MB/s, which seemed impossibly fast for a cloud VM.

 Kurt Mackey confirmed that the measurements were likely correct because Fly's local disks are Enterprise NVMe drives: